The 2023 Mozart Week Festival opening concert

-Conducted by Ivor Bolton — With Clarissa Bevilacqua (violin) and Rafael Fingerlos (baritone)
+Conducted by Ivor Bolton — With Rolando Villazón (tenor), Clarissa Bevilacqua (violin), and Rafael Fingerlos (baritone)

 Thank you for your understanding.

 Every year since 1956, the Mozarteum Foundation Salzburg has invited music lovers to celebrate the January 27 birthday of their city's most famous native: Wolfgang Amadeus Mozart.
-Mozartwoche (Mozart Week) regularly welcomes a host of renowned Mozart specialists to pay homage to this titanic figure of classical music, and in 2023 we are delighted to broadcast the opening festivities, hosted by tenor Rolando Villazón!
+Mozartwoche (Mozart Week) regularly welcomes a host of renowned Mozart specialists to pay homage to this titanic figure of classical music, and in 2023 we are delighted to broadcast the opening festivities with an all-star lineup including tenor Rolando Villazón!